Friday, November 25, 2011

 • Sips battery juice.

-• Comes with everything you need to install and set up (except batteries).
+• Comes with everything you need to install and set up (except collar tags and batteries).

 What could be improved-upon with Pet Mate Cat Mate(R) Elite Selective Electronic Cat Flap

-• The collar tags are a little large for a cat (1.25" diameter).
+• If you opt for using the collar tags, they are a little large for a cat (1.25" diameter).

 • The unit cannot be set to allow a cat to pass through if the batteries die.
 So, if the unit's batteries are dead when your cat tries to use the door, it will not operate, so kitty could get stuck outside.